7 Reasons to Practice Integrated Business Continuity Testing

 Your organization is continuously evolving.
 So should your business continuity plan.
 And what's a better way to improve your plan than through testing it?

 With RTOs, costs increase the faster you want to recover your business after a disaster.
 For instance, recovering your business in 72 hours will be exponentially less expensive than recovering your business within 24 hours.

 6. Preserve reputation

 Business continuity management is more than just compliance.
 It is the foundation of a company’s reputation and stability.

 Regulatory scrutiny is projected to tighten even more in the coming years.
 Keeping your business compliant with industry regulations is key to its longevity.
 Besides, disobeying compliance standards will most likely lead to costly fines.

-In striving to increase the effectiveness of test scenarios over time, the financial institution should, as appropriate, consider the following:
+In striving to increase the effectiveness of test scenarios over time, an institution should, as appropriate, consider the following:

 - Perform integrated tests or exercises that incorporate more than one system or application and external dependencies to gauge the effectiveness of continuity plans for a business line or major function.